-Today I’d like to take a more in-depth look at a topic of visual hierarchy that I previously mentioned in an article about layout that you can read here.
+Today I’d like to take a more in-depth look at the topic of visual hierarchy that I previously mentioned in an article about understanding page layout.
 But let’s start from the beginning and learn what visual hierarchy actually is.

 What is visual hierarchy?

 I believe that to many people that have had contact with the UI design in general, term “visual hierarchy” might ring the bell.
 Basically, visual hierarchy is used to organize and structure information presented on the user’s screen in a way that makes the UI logical, consistent and declutterd.
 Keeping in mind a couple of visual hierarchy principles helps us plan the layout and have control over visual importancy of each element and the order in which the user perceives each element or group of elements.

 Visual hierarchy is crucial at early steps of the design process and have big impact on information architecture and consistency of the end product.
 A good use of visual hierarchy can improve overall user experience reduce the effort needed to interact with the UI.

 Let’s take a closer look at a couple of principles that will help you better organize and declutter your projects.

 Probably most intuitive way to make an element more important visually is to increase it’s size.
 Bigger elements stand out more and are the first that user perceives.
 Apart from just making any certain object bigger, typography plays a big role here.
 Increasing the font size and weight let’s you structure the information in preferred order.

 Hipcamp.com – visual hierarchy is built mostly by font size – the eye will read the title first, before jumping to other elements on the screen.